ricktu288/ray-optics/CONTRIBUTING.md

 ## More contributions

 Such as creating a new tool, adding a new parameter to a tool, adding a new mode of viewing light, etc. For significant changes such as a new framework or a new toolbar design, please open a new discussion first.
+Also see the [roadmap](https://github.com/ricktu288/ray-optics/blob/master/ROADMAP.md) for the planned features to avoid duplicate work or conflicts.

 See the [installation instructions](https://github.com/ricktu288/ray-optics/blob/master/README.md#installation) for how to set up the project locally.